mrh0/eclang/README.md

 4. [Conditionals](#conditionals)
 5. [Type System](#type-system)

-eclang is a garbage collected system language compiler which generates human-readable C source and aims for full interoperability with C.
+eclang is a system language compiler which generates human-readable C source and aims for full interoperability with C.

 ## Goals